Deivam Thandha Veedu: Season 1

 Priya follows her cousin Ragu to meet someone who has the political influence to bail out Ravi, but Ragu has bad intentions.
 Selvamani again meets Chitradevi to resume their partnership, which she agrees to because he helped bail out Seetha.
 Chitra Devi still seeks Selvamani's help to do the same for Ravi, but Seetha does not recognise as she knows Selvamani's intention.
 With no other option, Seetha agrees with the Chakravthy family's decision and continues the partnership with Selvamani.
 Chitra Devi goes to Vanitha's house and forcibly brings Ram to the hospital for treatment, but Ram manages to escape with the help of Vanitha.
 Chitra Devi beats Vanitha and searches for her son Ram, but she does not find him, and returns to her home, planning to knock down Vanitha.
 Vanitha moves with Ram to a new place so that Seetha and Chitradevi cannot find them.
 When Priya returns home, she is happy to see Ravi at home and thinks of Ragu's political friend who bailed him out.
 Seetha knows that Priya went out with Ragu by attending Ragu's call, and she warns Priya of Ragu's character.
 Priya, who never listens to Seetha, goes out to give treatment for Ragu for Ravi's bail.
 Ragu takes the opportunity to lock Priya in her house.
 Priya learns Ragu's true nature and waits for Seetha and Ravi to save her.
 While Seetha and Chitradevi go to the shop, they find out that Ram is ordering his favourite food there.
 Chitra Devi feeds payasam to Ram due to his birthday.
 Ram eats it without knowing that Chitradevi mixed sleeping pills in it.
-Once Ram falls asleep, Seetha drives him to the hospital for his final treatment.
+Once Ram falls asleep, Seetha drives her car with Seetha in driver seat with saree alongside him to the hospital for his final treatment.
 Vanitha, who realizes the disappearance of Ram, doubts Seetha and goes to her house to search for Ram.
 Vanitha is chased out by Chitradevi and Seetha and realizes the absence of Priya.
 At the same time, Ragu calls Seetha to let her know that he has kidnapped Priya and is going to marry her, and he challenges Seetha to save Priya.
 Ravi gets angry about this and asks Priya to solve the problem as she does not listen to Seetha's advice.
 After family members convince him, he agrees to meet Banumathi to rescue Priya.
 Chitra Devi asks Seetha to be with Ram because he is afraid Vanitha will meet him there.
 He switches off Banumathi's mobile phone when he sees Seetha is trying to call her many times to explain what happened to Priya.
 Ragu steals Banumathi's money without her knowledge and buys thali.
 Banumathi realizes this once she is on the way back home, asks the shop owner to play the CCTV footage, and is shocked when she sees Ragu stealing her money.